In Plain Sight:

 Against this background must be considered the central pillars themselves.
 There does not seem to have been found a predicate for scientific analysis as to why there should have been two such figures in each enclosure — and not just at Göbekli Tepe but also in other special purpose structures located in the vicinity.
-Be that as it may, it cannot be ignored that what was at the center of things seems to have had a dual aspect.
-In an apparently otherwise vacant field of coupled candidates for this pairing, the woman and the bull would seem an obvious explanatory recourse, assuming there were supporting evidence.
-There is such evidence, but there are also some concrete obstacles to it.
+Yet it cannot be ignored that what was at the center of things seems to have had a dual aspect.
+In an apparently otherwise vacant field of coupled candidates for this pairing, the woman and the bull would seem an obvious explanatory recourse, assuming there were supporting evidence for them.
+Such evidence is in place, but there are also some concrete obstacles to it.
 The pillars are broadly anthropomorphic in shape, and, in the fully exposed Enclosure D both central pillars have rudimentary or stylized hands and arms carved in low relief, and, as well, a belt and fox skin loincloth.
 Such a pillar could, without gender-specific markings, stand for a woman, but certainly not for a bull.
 It is true that in the subsequent mythology the bull was ultimately to take the form of a man as the masculine element of the pair.
 However, the bull did not morph into a human in the mythology until much later.
 There is, therefore, no basis on which to suppose that either the bull or the woman might be represented as embodied in the pillars save in an abstract, purely symbolic, way.

-On the other hand, the pillars stand amidst scores of highly naturalistic and accurately rendered animal and human depictions, yet they, themselves, are only vaguely anthropomorphic.
-It may therefore indeed be that they represent divinities.
-In that case, they might take a generalized human form, simply because that is the way gods tend to be visualized.
-God does not make man in his own image; man conceives God in the image of man, and it is likely that men were carving these stones.
+On the other hand, the pillars stand amidst scores of highly naturalistic and precisely rendered animal and human depictions, yet they, themselves, are only vaguely anthropomorphic.
+It may therefore indeed be that they represent divinities — else, why so ill-defined?
+If they were to represent divinities, they might take a generalized human form simply because that is the way gods tend to be visualized.
+God does not make man in his own image; man conceives God in the image of man

 One today, looking up at the constellation Orion would not, without its being in some way explained, readily conjure up the image of a mighty hunter.
 That the constellation is seen as such, however, supplies a further ground for hanging onto the idea of Orion: Orion is portrayed in myth as a hunting companion of Artemis, goddess of the hunt, whose emblem was the crescent moon.
 Another notably bright star, Sirius, is directly associated with Orion, appearing in a straight line from Orion’s belt.
 Called the “Dog Star”, it is linked in legend with Orion, as one of his hunting dogs.
 As I view it, all taken, these connections warrant a provisional treatment of the “H” as a symbol for Orion, at least until a surer explanation might present itself.